Blindsinner/OpenVPN-Automation-Script/README.md

 ## Features
 - **Automatic Download**: Fetches OpenVPN configuration files from VPNBook.
-- **File Extraction and Modification**: Extracts `.ovpn` files and adds custom routes to bypass VPN for specific IPs (e.g., 77.254.229.234) and ports (3389 for RDP, 22 for SSH).
+- **File Extraction and Modification**: Extracts `.ovpn` files and adds custom routes to bypass VPN for specific IPs.
+An Example IP is Given but you should replace with your own REAL IP (e.g., 77.254.229.234, you should put your real ip there) and ports (3389 for RDP, 22 for SSH).
 - **Firewall Configuration**: Configures the system firewall to allow RDP and SSH traffic.
 - **Latency Testing**: Tests each VPN server’s latency by pinging Google’s DNS (8.8.8.8) and selects the fastest one.
 - **VPN Connection**: Connects to the best VPN server using OpenVPN with provided credentials.